kh498/CommandAPI/README.md

 public class TestCommand implements CommandListener //CommandListener is required {

         /*
         command is the only required field for the annotation

-    The base command is not required.
-If not created, a default one will be generated and will direct to the usage upon command use
+        The base command is required (bug in 1.0).
+If you want the base command to display the help screen when called without any arguments add the attribute values "strictArgs = true" and "max = 0"

-    Do not register the command in plugin.yml as it is all handled by this api */
+        Do not register the command in plugin.yml as it is all handled by this API!

+         */
         @CommandHandler(command = "test")
         public static void testingCommand(CommandInfo info)
         {
         info.getSender().sendMessage("Test worked");
         }

         /*
          A dot in the command string marks this as a sub command.
 It can go infinitely deep.